Official statistics in development

 30

-This table shows the time taken to resolve requests for variations to access and participation plans (APP), which includes any change to an institution’s APP requested by the provider.
+KPM 8C shows the time taken to resolve requests for variations to access and participation plans (APP), which includes any change to an institution’s APP requested by the provider.
 APP variations are usually subject to the same assessment process as a new APP.

 The assessment process begins when we receive a variation request from an institution and ends when we send the institution a final decision.

-The table shows that the time to complete a variation has significantly reduced since May 2025.
+The table shows that the time to complete a variation has significantly reduced since April 2023.
 We currently expect to resolve an APP variation in up to 55 days, with an average of 30 days.

-The decrease in end-to-end times partly reflects changes in the complexity of variation requests, with fewer of the variation requests completed since May 2025 being complex.
+The decrease in end-to-end times partly reflects changes in the complexity of variation requests, with fewer of the variation requests completed since April 2023 being complex.

 KPM 8D: Number of DAPs assessments completed within published indicative timescales

-This data relates to the part of the DAPs process where we assess the applications against the criteria set out in the Regulatory Framework for New DAPs, Full DAPs and variations.
+This data relates to the part of the DAPs process where we assess the applications against the criteria set out in the regulatory framework for New DAPs, Full DAPs and variations.

 About KPM 8